 Code of Conduct

-Code of Conduct for Whalley CE School Governing Body
+Code of Conduct for School Governing Bodies (2017)

-This code sets out the expectations on and commitment required from school governors and trustees in order for the governing body to properly carry out its work within the school and the community.
+This code sets out the expectations on and commitment required from school governors in order for the governing body to properly carry out its work within the school and the community.

 The governing body has the following core strategic functions: